 - Remove from the oven and cool.

 - Serve delicate slices only when cold with a serrated knife.
 Delicious lightly toasted on a pan.

 Store wrapped in the fridge for up to 1 week (Can be frozen for up to 3 months)

 What I love about the raw batter before I cook it is that it also lends itself to a variety of dishes.
 You can bake it as a thin flat bread and use it for a pizza base and top it with sun-dried tomato, roasted pumpkin chunks and ricotta or you can cook spoonfuls in your cast iron pan just like pancakes or crumpets and drizzle with pure maple syrup and sliced banana.

 Sprinkle with sunflower seeds before baking.

-Hulled millet can be used in place of quinoa in this recipe.
+Hulled millet or buckwheat can be used in place of quinoa in this recipe.